Carlos Rangel: Public engagements and cultural involvement

 As a well-regarded and respected public figure in Venezuela, presidents often invited Carlos Rangel to participate in executive roles within successive administrations.
 He consistently declined these offers, preferring to remain independent, though he occasionally accepted ceremonial roles, representing the country in international delegations.
 In 1976, he served as Venezuela's delegation head to the Dominican Republic at the inauguration of President Joaquín Balaguer.

 He also contributed to the country's cultural institutions, serving on the board of the Fundación Teatro Teresa Carreño, Venezuela's premier performing arts center, and on the board of the Museo de Arte Contemporáneo de Caracas Sofía Ímber, one of Latin America's leading modern art museums at the time.

 In the early 1980s, Rangel joined a group of intellectuals and entrepreneurs to establish a think tank devoted to classical liberal principles and economic freedom.
 Their efforts led to the founding of CEDICE Libertad (Centro de Divulgación del Conocimiento Económico) in 1984.
 The organization's stated mission was to promote the study, dissemination, and defense of individual liberty, private property, limited government, and the free market.
 Today, CEDICE Libertad is recognized as one of Latin America's leading libertarian think tanks.

 Journalism and media

-In 1960,Upon returning from Belgium, Carlos Rangel and his brother José Antonio Rangel—then co-owners of the Venezuelan weekly magazine Momento with Carlos Ramírez MacGregor—named José Antonio Rangel as president, Ramírez MacGregor as its Director, and Carlos Rangel as Sub-director.
+Upon his return from Belgium in 1960, Carlos Rangel and his brother José Antonio Rangel—then co-owners of the Venezuelan weekly magazine Momento with Carlos Ramírez MacGregor—named José Antonio Rangel as president, Ramírez MacGregor as its Director, and Carlos Rangel as Sub-director.
 During this time, Ramírez MacGregor also directed and owned the Maracaibo-based daily newspaper Panorama, making Carlos Rangel the effective managing editor of Momento.